 What Causes CPTSD?

-According to Dr. Christine Courtois (n.d.), Complex Trauma (CPTSD) can develop when traumatic events/experiences:
+According to Dr. Christine Courtois (n.d.), Complex Trauma (CPTSD) develops when traumatic events/experiences:

 - are repetitive, prolonged, or cumulative;

 - are most often interpersonal, involving direct harm, exploitation, and maltreatment including neglect/abandonment/antipathy by primary caregivers or other ostensibly responsible adults; and

 - occur at developmentally vulnerable times in the victim's life, especially in early childhood or adolescence, but can also occur later in life and in conditions of vulnerability associated with disability, disempowerment, dependency, age, infirmity, etc.